Arrachera

 • Pound down the thicker parts.
 Pounding the thick steaks to about a ½ inch thickness results in a quicker cooking time and even cooking.

 • Don’t undercook or overcook.
-For the best skirt steak, sear it over high heat to about medium rare (about 135°F).
-This should only take 2 to 3 minutes per side in a hot cast iron skillet.
+For the best arrachera steak, sear it over high heat to a medium-rare temperature (approximately 135°F).
+This should only take 2 to 3 minutes per side in a hot cast-iron skillet.
 Also, you can use a meat thermometer to check the doneness.

 • Slice against the grain.
 In other words, slice against the direction of the fibers to make them shorter.
 This leaves you with skirt steak that’s tender and easier to chew.